In lean management you have to accept that you can’t know if you succeed – with these tips you are guaranteed to fail.

 The most important thing is learning

-Make sure that learning will happen take the PDSA ring as your foundation.
+Make sure that learning will happen take the PDSA circle as your foundation.
 PDSA, also called the Deming Circle, is a circle of experiments that creates new knowledge through experimentation, learning, and repetition.
 So, plan boldly, try agile, learn and repeat.
-Make the PSDA-ring turn as fast as possible.
+Make the PSDA-circle turn as fast as possible.

 Torkkola, S. 2015.
 Lean asiantuntijatyön johtamisessa.